 Let me tell you, the last few weeks have been a complete whirlwind!!
 My wonderful friend, Emily, asked me to be a bridesmaid in her wedding on June 2nd in Chicago so I spent a few days there for that.
 She also asked me to be in charge of all the decorations, which was a complete honor.
 I enjoyed every single minute of it.
 Thank you so much for allowing me to be a part of your big day and congratulations Sean and Emily!

 Unfortunately, I had to leave the reception a little bit early because my friends, Sabrina and Betsy and I had planned a trip to Hilton Head, SC and we had planned to leave the day after the wedding.
-My amazing boyfriend drove the four hours back to his house in Indiana so I could try to get some rest.
-He made me coffee and then I drove the remaining two and a half hours back to Lexington and arrived around 4:30am, where Sabrina, Betsy and I left for Hilton Head immediately.
+I left the wedding around 8:30pm and arrived in Lexington around 4:30am, where Sabrina, Betsy and I left for Hilton Head immediately.
 I attempted to sleep as much as I could while Sabrina drove the first leg of the trip, but I didn’t get much rest.
 It’s about a nine hour drive from Lexington, but it took us about 10 hours with stops.

 We chose to rent an Airbnb to help save some money.
 When looking for Airbnbs to rent, be sure to check the reviews, photos and amenities offered.
 Our host was very nice and easy to communicate with.
 We had an extremely good experience and would highly recommend going this route for your next vacation!